jakka351/Project-Nullwear/README.md

 ## The fix in one paragraph

-NULLWEAR is a coin-sized, officer-issued radio device that performs **selective per-packet annihilation** of Axon BLE broadcasts.
+NULLWEAR is a credit card sized, officer-issued radio device that performs **selective per-packet annihilation** of Axon BLE broadcasts.
 It listens continuously on the three BLE advertising channels (37, 38 and 39).
 When it detects a packet whose MAC begins with `00:25:DF`, it immediately emits a precisely-timed colliding pulse on the same channel, in the air, during the packet's CRC trailer.
 Every BLE receiver in radio range — including the attacker's scanner mesh — fails the CRC check and silently discards the packet.
 The Axon device's broadcast is destroyed mid-flight before any external scanner can receive a clean copy.
 To the attacker, an officer wearing NULLWEAR is **invisible**.

 ## Why this works